NZ's former top military attache to the US Alfred Keating sentenced over hidden toilet camera in DC embassy

 He said the retired commodore is "now known not for his 42 years of service to his country but for his offending".

+In a statement to the Herald after sentencing, an NZDF spokesperson said Keating's crime does not reflect the values of the NZDF nor the behaviour expected of its personnel.

-During the trial, Crown prosecutor Henry Steele said Keating's motivation was to covertly film his colleagues using the toilet by placing the camera in a heating panel.
+During the trial, Crown prosecutor Henry Steele said Keating's motivation was to covertly film his colleagues using the toilet.

 "This was not an act of espionage," he said.